FAQs

 Our Director of Research, Sheraz Mian, is the Portfolio Manager.
 He leads a team of strategists and analysts.

-You can consider the process to be a little bit of both.
+The process tends to be a little bit of both.
 The team purchases companies with enduring competitive advantages, particularly in established spaces.
-But as stated above, the team will bet on younger and newer operators that have the potential of becoming leaders in an emerging space.
+The team will also select younger and newer operators that have the potential of becoming leaders in an emerging space.

 Stocks that are considered for the Focus List need to have Zacks Rank of 1, 2, or 3.
 The reason #3 ranked stocks can be added is that the Focus List portfolio has a longer holding horizon, while the Zacks Rank is relatively short-term.
-A stock with the #3 rank being considered for the Focus List may not enjoy favorable near-term estimate revisions, but may have a favorable long-term earnings outlook.
-It isn’t formulaic and relies heavily on the portfolio manager’s assessment.
+A stock with a #3 rank being considered for the Focus List may not enjoy favorable for near-term estimate revisions but may have a favorable long-term earnings outlook.
+This isn’t formulaic and relies heavily on the portfolio manager’s assessment.

 The Zacks Rank universe gets updated daily.
-This doesn’t mean that the rank changes daily, but each stock in the universe gets a fresh evaluation each day on the basis of updated estimates.
+This doesn’t mean that the rank changes daily, but each stock in the universe gets a fresh evaluation each day based on updated estimates.
 The Zacks Rank system does tend to result in more frequent turnover.
 But as noted earlier, it is just one of the inputs used in the management of the Focus List.

-When stocks are added to the portfolio, Sheraz does consider the #1 Rank list.
-But these are not the only stocks he considers.
-Depending on how many stocks need to be added at a given time, he will most likely already have decided what industry/ industries these new additions should belong to.
-This is a reflection of his market outlook and his assessment of the relative positioning of the different sectors/ industries in that outlook.
-The chosen stock(s) enjoy the most leverage to that outlook.
+When stocks are added to the portfolio, the manager considers the #1 Rank list.
+But these aren’t all the stocks.
+Depending on how many stocks need to be added at a given time, he will most likely already have decided what industries these new additions should belong to.
+This reflects his market outlook and his assessment of the relative positioning of the different sectors/industries in that outlook.
+The chosen stocks enjoy the most leverage to that outlook.

 The Zacks Rank reflects how the stock’s near-term earnings outlook is evolving, with rank #1 and rank #5 representing unequivocal revisions momentum in the positive and negative directions, respectively.
-The long-term earnings outlook for the company may or may not be changing as a result of this near-term shift in outlook, in either direction (positive or negative).
+The long-term earnings outlook for the company may or may not be changing because of this near-term shift in outlook, in either direction (positive or negative).

 This is the primary reason why Focus List stocks may at times suffer rank #4 or rank #5, a function of their near-term earnings challenges.
 But they maintain their place in the portfolio because our view of their long-term earnings outlook, and the reason why they were added to the portfolio in the first place, remains intact.

-That is true, but the portfolio gets reviewed on a weekly basis and Sheraz maintains a watch list of stocks that he is considering for changes.
+That is true, but the portfolio gets reviewed on a weekly basis and the manager maintains a watchlist of stocks that he is considering for changes.
 Any membership changes are highly deliberate decisions that are considered and evaluated over days, if not weeks, before being implemented.
 It’s a thoughtful and deliberate process that is independent of specific dates.

 Planners

-After your first run of the Zacks Planners, you will see the output on your screen.
-Toward the bottom of the report page, you will find sliders that enable you to easily change equity allocations and savings rates for the user accounts and see how the user’s financial future will change when you adjust them.
+Once you run a report in Planners, you will see the output on your screen.
+Toward the bottom of the report page, you will find sliders that help you easily change equity allocations and savings rates for the user accounts and see how the user’s financial future will change when you adjust them.

-Because these “what if” scenarios can be immediately viewed, they facilitate productive conversations allowing you to gather profile information about your clients and spotlight your value as an Advisor.
+Because these scenarios can be immediately viewed, they facilitate productive conversations allowing you to gather profile information about your clients.
 You can also return to the main data input screens to change the other client inputs, such as retirement ages, social security start ages, or post-retirement income flows.

 To develop a plan with a client you only need to enter a few items: client age, current income and growth expectations, income savings expectations, total assets, and debt/equity mix.
 This enables the system to provide a concise report indicating if your client is set for retirement.
 You can then expand your information to include details of assets, planned future major expenses, such as educational costs, and any major future cash payments.
 This added information can help you create a much more accurate financial plan.

-Zacks Planners forecasts the clients income at retirement in future dollars assuming an inflation rate of 2.5% per year or you may select preferred inflation factor for your cases.
-The tool also provides estimates of your clients’ Social Security retirement income using a calculator developed by CalcXML.
+Planners provides estimates of your clients’ Social Security retirement income using a calculator developed by CalcXML.
 If your client knows the amount they will receive, you may enter that amount, overriding calculated estimates.
 You may also enter any pension or other income flows your client will have during retirement.

-Zacks Planners then uses Monte Carlo techniques to forecast 1,000 possible future values of the user’s accounts as of retirement, taking into account any major inflows and outflows from the accounts on the path to retirement.
-Zacks Planners then asks the client the amount of required monthly after-tax income at retirement, in current dollars, and then converts this into future dollars as of the retirement date.
-Taking into account taxes, the Zacks Planners determines the monthly dollar amount the user will need to withdraw from his accounts, as of retirement, to fund the desired retirement lifestyle.
-This is called the Retirement Shortfall.
+From there, Planners uses Monte Carlo techniques to forecast 1,000 possible future values of the user’s accounts as of retirement, considering any major inflows and outflows from the accounts on the path to retirement.
+Once you input the amount of required monthly after-tax income at retirement, in current dollars, Planners converts this into future dollars as of the retirement date.
+Considering taxes, Planners determines the monthly dollar amount your client will need to withdraw to fund their desired retirement lifestyle.
+This is called the retirement shortfall.

-You and your client may select one of two methods by which Zacks Planners will illustrate how the client’s retirement shortfall can be “solved” in retirement.
+You and your client may select one of two methods to illustrate how the client’s retirement shortfall can be “solved” in retirement.
 First, you may choose an illustration where the shortfall is covered by regular withdrawals from the client’s assets.
 This provides a visual presentation of whether and when the client’s accounts will run out money in the retirement years.

-In the second method you may show the shortfall as covered by the purchase of an annuity.
-This provides a very quick yes/no answer to the question whether the client will have enough assets to cover their needs as of their retirement date.
-Retirement needs are illustrated by determining if your clients have enough assets to purchase an annuity to provide for retirement spending needs.
+In the second method, you can show how the shortfall can be covered by the purchase of an annuity.
+Your client will be asked whether they will have enough assets to cover their needs as of their retirement date.
+From there, retirement needs are illustrated by determining if your clients have enough assets to purchase an annuity to provide for retirement spending.

 Data